jzornes13/Network-Security-and-Inspecting-Traffic-between-Azure-Virtual-Machines/README.md

 <p>
 23

-Observe dhcp,dns and rdp traffic with wireshark
+-  Observe dhcp,dns and rdp traffic with wireshark

--in wireshark type dhcp and enter(no activity)
+-  In wireshark type dhcp and enter(no activity)

--in powershell type ipconfig/renew and enter(you will temporarily lose connection)
+-  In powershell type ipconfig/renew and enter(you will temporarily lose connection)

--observe new traffic
+-  Observe new traffic
 </p>
 <br />